-Each member of the clergy in the Diocese has access to CMD grant to spend on development and training events beyond the parish.
+Each member of the clergy in the Diocese has access to CMD grants to spend on development and training events beyond the parish.
 Curates are encouraged to use this money.
-Curates become eligible to apply from their first January post-ordination.
+Curates become eligible to apply from January in their deacon year post-ordination.
 The policy and application form are available on the diocesan website.